Famine Early Warning Systems Network

+The United States Agency for International Development (USAID) created FEWS NET in 1985 in response to famines in East and West Africa and a critical need for better and earlier warning of potential food security crises.

+For four decades, FEWS NET and its partners have continued to monitor the increasingly complex factors influencing food insecurity, such as weather and climate, conflict, agricultural production, markets and trade, and nutrition.
+Considered together within the context of local livelihoods, FEWS NET provides integrated food security analysis that forecasts outcomes six to twelve months in advance.

+FEWS NET currently sits under the United States Department of State’s Bureau of Disaster and Humanitarian Response.

 History

 FEWS NET was created in response to the 1984 - 1985 famines in Sudan and Ethiopia, which resulted in the deaths of as many as 1 million people.
 From the beginning, the aim of the early warning system, then called "FEWS", was to anticipate impending famines and advise policy makers on how to prevent or mitigate such famines.
 In July 2000, the initiative's name was changed to the Famine Early Warning Systems Network, or FEWS NET, to signal the importance of collaborating with and strengthening national local food security information systems.

 In 2008, Molly E. Brown argued that during its twenty years of activity, FEWS NET had been extremely successful.
 She said that it was widely viewed as "the most effective program in existence for providing information to governments about impending food crises".

 An independent study published in 2021 showed that FEWS NET projections are accurate in about 84% of cases, with higher accuracy at lower levels of food insecurity (over 93%).
 However, accuracy declines at more severe levels, with a tendency to over-predict, with over-projection persisting even after accounting for humanitarian interventions.

 The system was shut down in January 2025 by the Department of Government Efficiency of the second Trump administration.
-It resumed operations in June 2025, although not all coverage was fully restored.
+It resumed operations in June 2025.

 Aims

-FEWS NET aims at providing information to governments, international relief agencies, NGOs, journalists, and researchers planning for, responding to, and reporting on humanitarian crises.
+FEWS NET provides information to governments, international relief agencies, NGOs, journalists, and researchers planning for, responding to, and reporting on humanitarian crises.
 With support from a technical team in Washington, D.C., FEWS NET staff based in more than 20 country offices collaborate with US government agencies, national government ministries and international partners to collect data and produce objective, forward-looking analysis on the world's most food-insecure countries.
 Using an integrated approach that considers climate, agriculture production, prices, trade, nutrition, and other factors, together with an understanding of local livelihoods, FEWS NET forecasts most likely outcomes and anticipates change six to twelve months in advance.
 To help decision-makers and relief agencies plan for food emergencies, FEWS NET publishes monthly reports (available on its web site) on current and projected food insecurity, up-to-the-minute alerts on emerging or likely crises, and specialized reports on weather hazards, crops, market prices, and food assistance.

 In 2010, to mark its 25th anniversary, FEWS NET produced a video to document its work.